The Harder They Fall: Opioids Maker Insys Files for Bankruptcy

 The Oct.
-26 arrest of John Kapoor, Insys Therapeutics’ founder, CEO and majority owner, on federal fraud and conspiracy charges, happened the same day the Trump administration formally proclaimed a stance against opioids.
-That coincidence was rich with irony for cannabis observers.
-Insys manufactures and markets the extremely potent fentanyl spray Subsys, as well as the synthetic-THC spray Syndros.
-Last year, it contributed $500,000 to help defeat Arizona’s Proposition 205 ballot initiative, the Legalization and Regulation of Marijuana Act.
+26, 2017 arrest of John Kapoor, Insys Therapeutics’ founder, then CEO and majority owner on federal fraud and conspiracy charges was rich with irony: It happened the same day the Trump administration formally proclaimed a stance against opioids.

-But karma came back to bite Kapoor, who was arrested in Massachusetts as part of a whopping 79-count indictment that seeks both prison time for Insys executives and civil forfeiture from the company and its execs for their ill-gotten gains.
+Kapoor was arrested in Massachusetts as part of a whopping 79-count indictment that sought both prison time for Insys executives and civil forfeiture from the company and its execs for their ill-gotten gains.
 Insys execs and sales reps are also being investigated in Alabama, Arizona, Illinois and Oregon.

 Kapoor came up with the idea of Subsys after his wife died of breast cancer in 2005.
 The company received approval for it in 2012.
 By 2015, it was selling almost $300 million a year of Subsys, 99% of its total revenue.